-My research focusses on photosynthesis.
-Specifically I characterise the genes involved in the decarboxylation module of Crassulacean Acid Metabolism (CAM) and their regulation, to identify the critical elements needed to express CAM.
-This work is part of a large collaborative project funded by the US Department of Energy, which aims to address the environmental challenges of climate change, in particular expected water shortages.
-CAM is a very water efficient system.
-The project's overarching goal is to engineer CAM into C3 crops to enhance the water use efficiency of plants and thus allow crops to use grow in a hotter drier climate predicted for the future.
+My previous research focussed on photosynthesis.
+I characterised genes involved in the decarboxylation module of Crassulacean Acid Metabolism (CAM) and their regulation, to identify the critical elements needed to express CAM.
+The project's overarching goal was to engineer CAM into C3 crops to enhance the water use efficiency of plants and thus allow crops to use grow in a hotter drier climate predicted for the future.
 Target crops for this improvement include biofuel and food crops.
 I have also worked on BBSRC funded grant ‘Sequencing the transcriptome of Kalanchöe fedtschenkoi’.

-In addition to my work on CAM, I have previously worked on C4 photosynthesis, having isolated and characterized the first C4 pathway mutants in Amaranthus edulis, in particular a PEPC mutant.
-This discovery led to extensive further work by several research groups in Europe, Australia and the US.
+I have previously worked on C4 photosynthesis, having isolated and characterized the first C4 pathway mutants in Amaranthus edulis, in particular a PEPC mutant.

 I received an Applied Plant Science degree from the University of Liverpool and subsequently undertook a Ph.D. from Lancaster University on ‘The Isolation and Characterisation of Mutants of Amaranthus edulis Lacking Key Enzymes of the C4 Pathway’.
 Based on the success of my Ph.D project, I received BBSRC funding for postdoctoral research to further characterise the mutants found during my Ph.D.